 - Monitor the independence of the Auditors, and assume direct responsibility for overseeing the work of the Auditors engaged to prepare or issue an audit report or perform other audit, review or attestation services for the Company, including the resolution of disagreements between Management and the Auditors regarding financial reporting. - Meet regularly with the Auditors without management present to discuss and review any issues. - Require and receive from time to time the written confirmation of the Auditors as to its independent status and as to their good standing with the Canadian Public Accountability Board.
 Where there are unsettled issues raised by the Auditors that do not have a material effect on the annual audited financial statements, require that there be a written response identifying a course of action that would lead to their resolution. - Review post-audit or management letters, containing recommendations of the external auditors and management's response. - Pre-approve all non-audit services to be provided to the Company or its subsidiary entities by the Auditors.
-Authority to pre-approve non-audit services may be delegated to one or more members of the Audit Committee, provided that the pre-approval is presented to the full Audit Committee at its first scheduled meeting following such pre-approval. - Review the results of internal and external audits, and any change in accounting practices or policies and their impact on the financial statements and maintain oversight responsibility for management reporting on internal control. - Oversee the work of the internal auditors of the Company, including reviewing summary reports and the annual internal audit plan, and provide direction and guidance to the internal auditors. - Review and approve management's appointment or termination of the head internal auditor. - Establish procedures for the confidential, anonymous submission by employees of the Company of concerns regarding accounting and financial matters, and for the receipt, review, retention and resolution of any complaints received by the Company regarding accounting and financial matters. - Review and approve the Company's hiring policies regarding partners and employees and former partners and employees of the present and former Auditors of the Company.
+Authority to pre-approve non-audit services may be delegated to one or more members of the Audit Committee, provided that the pre-approval is presented to the full Audit Committee at its first scheduled meeting following such pre-approval. - Review and pre-approve non-audit services provided by the Auditors to the Company's controlling shareholder (upstream services).
+Authority to preapprove upstream services is delegated to the Chair of the Committee. - Review the results of internal and external audits, and any change in accounting practices or policies and their impact on the financial statements and maintain oversight responsibility for management reporting on internal control. - Oversee the work of the internal auditors of the Company, including reviewing summary reports and the annual internal audit plan, and provide direction and quidance to the internal auditors. - Review and approve management's appointment or termination of the head internal auditor. - Establish procedures for the confidential, anonymous submission by employees of the Company of concerns regarding accounting and financial matters, and for the receipt, review, retention and resolution of any complaints received by the Company regarding accounting and financial matters.

-- Review and monitor the adequacy and integrity of the Company's management accounting and financial systems. - Monitor the adequacy of the Company's financial resources and the payment of dividends, and make recommendations to the Board regarding dividends. - Review and assess the Company's financial risk exposure and the steps taken to monitor and mitigate such exposure, including the use of any derivatives or hedging activities and legal and regulatory proceedings. - Review and assess the Company's IT systems and cybersecurity risk exposure and the steps taken to monitor and mitigate such exposure. - Review and assess the Company's insurance programs. - Review and assess the adequacy of the charter of the Audit Committee on at least a bi-annual basis.
+- Review and approve the Company's hiring policies regarding partners and employees and former partners and employees of the present and former Auditors of the Company. - Review and monitor the adequacy and integrity of the Company's management accounting and financial systems. - Monitor the adequacy of the Company's financial resources and the payment of dividends, and make recommendations to the Board regarding dividends. - Review and assess the Company's financial risk exposure and the steps taken to monitor and mitigate such exposure, including the use of any derivatives or hedging activities and legal and regulatory proceedings. - Review and assess the Company's insurance programs. - Review and assess the adequacy of the charter of the Audit Committee on at least a biennial basis.